Aveouter/SurgicalCamSwitch/README.md

 🎉 News

-It gives me great pleasure to inform you that our manuscript “SurgicalCamSwitch: A Deep Learning Framework for Optimal Surgical Camera Selection in Open Surgery Environments” has been accepted for publication in the IEEE Journal of Biomedical and Health Informatics (J-BHI).
+It gives me great pleasure to inform you that our manuscript “TSP-OCS: A Time-Series Prediction for Optimal Camera Selection in Multi-Viewpoint Surgical Video Analysis” has been accepted for publication in the IEEE Journal of Biomedical and Health Informatics (J-BHI).

 We would like to express our sincere gratitude to all contributors and reviewers for their valuable support!